'Wage transparency is the way forward for museums'

 Since the late 1990s there has been a strong push towards provenance research of collections and museums, and restitution of items that were looted or taken by the Nazis during their period of power

-Comment: Tough times in the art market will create new opportunities
+Tough times in the art market may create new opportunities

 The current drop in activity may be healthy for the sustainability of the future art market

 First Ullens show is not representative of its subject matter

 Comment: if the hedge funders ditch art, new buyers will emerge

 In 2007 the economist James Sproule examined the risks facing the market—and the good news was it was not all doom and gloom

 There is a danger that money will trump knowledge, observed the New York dealer in 2007